IHead: Tobias Reckling, University of Vienna

 This is why the working group for legal aspects in citizen science put together a catalogue of recommendations for general legal questions pertaining to citizen science questions.
 This is based on questions from ongoing projects on Österreich forscht and input from lawyers who have dealt with this subject specifically.
 These recommendations also take into account the General Data Protection Regulation that came into force in May 2018 and should act as a guideline for starting or revising citizen science projects.
 However, the recommendations do not replace thorough examination of the subject nor, above all, legal advice, as these could only be explained in a very general manner.

 On 27 June 2018, an event on citizen science and law took place in cooperation with the Austrian Federal Ministry of Education, Science and Research, the University of Vienna and the Center for Citizen Science.
 This event highlighted in particular the impacts of the European General Data Protection Regulation (GDPR), which came into effect the month before, on citizen science projects.
 You can find the presentation by speaker Annemarie Hofer at the bottom of the page, under the point “Download annexes”.
-The Master’s thesis on which the presentation by Annemarie Hofer is based can be found in English and German at the following link: https://bit.ly/2xuvKEs
+The Master’s thesis on which the presentation by Annemarie Hofer is based can be found in English and German.

-A catalogue of recommendations for citizen science projects for implementing GDPR can be found here: https://zenodo.org/record/3653616
+A catalogue of recommendations for citizen science projects for implementing GDPR can be found on the Website "Zenodo".

 The working group was coordinated in cooperation with Wissenstransferzentrum Ost (WTZ Ost).